The Savannah Story

 Building on success

-During 2009 the decision was made to expand into the villages of Gberi and Pavuu.
+Using the model that had proved successful in Bagri, the decision was made during 2009 to expand into the villages of Gberi and Pavuu.
+The schools were formally opened 2011.

 From the start of 2010 the charity in Ghana was put on a more formal footing with the full time employment of a Programme Manager (Pastor Charles Karbo) and an assistant (Alfred Sogsou).
-They are supported by a number of consultants who work for the charity on a part-time basis.
+They are supported by small team, based in a dedicated office in Lawra.

 We have been encouraged by the kind interest and support of supporters in the UK and across the world, who have contributed generously allowing these activities to take place.
 Above all, we acknowledge the goodness of God as we trace the story of Savannah from its small beginnings to today.